-- 42. The Proponent shall prepare and implement an Aboriginal Cultural Heritage Management Plan for the project to the satisfaction of the Secretary.
-This plan must: - (a) be prepared in consultation with Heritage NSW and the Aboriginal community, and be submitted to the Secretary for approval within 6 months of the date of this approval; - (b) include a: - detailed salvage program and management plan for Aboriginal sites and potential archaeological deposits within the project disturbance area; - detailed description of the measures that would be implemented to protect and monitor Aboriginal sites outside the project disturbance area, including the known potential archaeological deposit site (PAD AHIMS 44-5-0133); - description of the measures that would be implemented if any new Aboriginal objects or skeletal remains are discovered during the project; and - protocol for the ongoing consultation and involvement of the Aboriginal communities in the conservation and management of Aboriginal cultural heritage on the site.
+- 42. Prior to commencing of ground disturbance associated with Modification 15, the Applicant must prepare an Aboriginal Cultural Heritage Management Plan for the project to the satisfaction of the Secretary.
+This plan must: - be prepared by a suitably qualified and experienced person, in consultation with Heritage NSW and the Aboriginal community; - (b) include a: - detailed salvage program and management plan for Aboriginal sites, including the AHIMS site 44-4-0412, and potential archaeological deposits within the project disturbance area, including AHIMS site 44-5-0133 (management measures for the site must include monitoring of soil stripping and prior to any further construction and documentation of inspection); - detailed description of the measures that would be implemented to protect and monitor Aboriginal sites outside the project disturbance area; - description of the measures that would be implemented if any new Aboriginal objects or skeletal remains are discovered during the project; and - protocol for the ongoing consultation and involvement of the Aboriginal communities in the conservation and management of Aboriginal cultural heritage on the site.